gmc-code/PC-microbit-micropython/docs/lessons/Practice_tasks_1_Answers.rst

     from microbit import *

+    string = 'go team'
     while True:
         if button_a.is_pressed():
-            for char in 'go team':
+            for char in string:
                 display.scroll(char, delay=80)

 ----

-8. Write code to repetitively scroll (quickly) each sport in the list ``['swimming', 'rowing', 'canoeing']`` using a for-loop, when the B-button is pressed.
+8. Write code to repetitively scroll (rapidly) each sport in the list ``['swimming', 'rowing', 'canoeing']`` using a for-loop, when the B-button is pressed.

 .. code-block:: python

     from microbit import *

+    sports_list = ['swimming', 'rowing', 'canoeing']
     while True:
         if button_b.is_pressed():
-            for sport in ['swimming', 'rowing', 'canoeing']:
+            for sport in sports_list:
-                display.scroll(sport, delay=80)
+                display.scroll(sport, delay=60)

 ----

-9. Write code in a ``while True`` loop to respond to button pressing such that when A is pressed each character in 'go team' is scrolled quickly using a for-loop, when B is pressed each sport in the list ``['swimming', 'rowing', 'canoeing']`` is scrolled quickly using a for-loop, and when no button is pressed the screen is cleared.
+9. Write code in a ``while True`` loop to respond to button pressing such that when A is pressed each character in 'go team' is scrolled quickly using a for-loop, when B is pressed each sport in the list ``['swimming', 'rowing', 'canoeing']`` is scrolled rapidly using a for-loop, and when no button is pressed the screen is cleared.

 .. code-block:: python

     from microbit import *

+    string = 'go team'
+    sports_list = ['swimming', 'rowing', 'canoeing']
     while True:
         if button_a.is_pressed():
-            for char in 'go team':
+            for char in string:
                 display.scroll(char, delay=80)
         elif button_b.is_pressed():
-            for sport in ['swimming', 'rowing', 'canoeing']:
+            for sport in sports_list:
-                display.scroll(sport, delay=80)
+                display.scroll(sport, delay=60)
         else:
             display.clear()